Learn all about how to update your OpenDevStack repositories and the running installation of it.

 # Within your local "ods-project-quickstarters" repository cd ocp-templates/scripts ./upload-templates.sh

-After all OCP resources have been updated, you need to start a build for all build configs
+Next, start a build for all build configs in the

 ocp-config folder, and then trigger a build in Jenkins to redeploy the

 Now that the general procedure has been completed, you need to apply all the update notes below which apply to your version change.